Dominique joined as a SIH Director in 2017

-Dominique moved from Yorkshire to Aberdeenshire with her husband Daniel in August 2016 to take over Ballater Hostel.
-She previously worked in banking for 11 years – so a slight change in career - but they've have never looked back.
+I moved from Yorkshire to Aberdeenshire with my husband Daniel in August 2016 to take over Ballater Hostel.
+I previously worked in banking for 11 years – so a slight change in career but we have never looked back.

 Originally called Habitat @Ballater, the hostel has 29 beds and is set in the beautiful Cairngorms National Park.
 We’ve slowly put our mark on the place – officially changing the name in May 2017.

 We’ve always been enthusiastic hostellers (first night of our honeymoon was spent in a hostel - Skiddaw House) and we don’t just rely on feedback from guests either – we cook in the kitchen, eat in the dining room and have slept in every bed – we test out noise levels, comfort, usability - all to enhance the customer experience.
 We love spending time talking, sharing stories and mixing with our guests.
 I personally jumped at the chance to join in a onesie party and we even had one group run a ceilidh from our living room!
 I’m a keen walker, caver (although not many caves in Scotland!) and outdoor enthusiast, dabble in running, occasionally cycle, orienteer when I can, and am keen to learn the bagpipes!